home-assistant/home-assistant.io/source/_posts/2016-08-27-notifications-hue-fake-unification.markdown

 It's now possible to use [FFMpeg] to monitor a video stream and detect motion thanks to a new binary sensor platform by [@pvizeli].

 ### {% linkable_title Component clean up - Thermostat & HVAC -> Climate.
 Rollershutter & Garage Door -> Cover. %}
-Due to our wild growth we ended up with some components that had a lot of overlapping functionality. [@turbokongen] took on the hard job on merging them.
-Thermostat and HVAC platforms are now combined under the new [Climate] component.
-Rollershutter and Garage Door platforms are now combined under the new [Cover][cover] component.
+Due to our wild growth we ended up with a few components that had a lot of overlapping functionality. [@turbokongen] took on the hard job on merging them.
+Thermostat and HVAC platforms are now combined under the new Climate component.
+Rollershutter and Garage Door platforms are now combined under the new Cover component.
 You can easily upgrade by just swapping out the name.
 For example replace `thermostat` with `climate`.
 The old components have been deprecated and will be removed in the near future.

 ### {% linkable_title A new `fan` component %}
-Along with the new `climate` component, [@Teagan42] and I decided we needed something simpler to just control a [fan].
-By the time 0.27 is released it should have support for MQTT and Insteon Hub fans with more to come soon.
+Along with the new `climate` component, [@Teagan42] and I ([@robbiet480]) decided we needed something simpler to just control a fan.
+Currently it has support for controlling Insteon fans.
+MQTT support will appear in 0.28.0.
+I tried to get it implemented before 0.27.0 but spent too long writing this blog post 😢.

 ### {% linkable_title All changes %}